-The CARE Walk team has raised over $235,000 in the fight against cancer.
+The CARE Walk team has raised a LOT of money in the fight against cancer.
 Since 2003, 100% of the proceeds from our walk go directly to the underserved and uninsured right here in the Miami Valley.
 We are completely volunteer-driven to get the most out of the money we collect, and all donations are fully tax-deductible thanks to our Fund at the The Dayton Foundation.

 Our CARE Walk team believes children should grow up in a world without breast cancer.
 Our hopes are fourfold: Cure for breast cancer; Access to mammograms, treatments, and support groups for families of all income levels; Research to prevent and stop the progress of breast cancer; and Education to spread the word about this "silent disease" that affects 1 in 8 women.